jinyi-barchart/geo-spatial-data/docs/content/faq.md

 #### How NDVI is calculated?
 The NDVI is derived from spectral reflectance measurements in the near-infrared region and in the red(visible) region, as follows:\
 NDVI = (NIR - Red) / (NIR + Red)\
-In general, if there is much more reflected radiation in near-infrared wavelengths than in visible wavelengths, then the vegetation in that pixel is likely to be dense.Subsequent work has shown that the NDVI is directly related to the photosynthetic capacity and hence energy absorption of plant canopies
+In general, if there is much more reflected radiation in near-infrared wavelengths than in visible wavelengths, then the vegetation in that pixel is likely to be dense.
+Subsequent work has shown that the NDVI is directly related to the photosynthetic capacity and hence energy absorption of plant canopies

 #### What is Normalized Difference Water Index(NDWI)?
 The Normalized Difference Water Index (NDWI) is a remote sensing derived index estimating the leaf